Water Purification · Singapore

 Water Filters in Singapore: Every Type Compared (2026)

-This guide sorts the entire market into five filter types, explains what each one genuinely removes, and gives you an honest way to decide which one fits your home — including the case for not buying one at all.
+This guide sorts the market into five filter types, explains what each one removes and shows where each format fits—including homes that do not need one at all.

 Do You Even Need a Water Filter in Singapore?

-Let's start with the answer nobody selling filters leads with: Singapore tap water is safe to drink straight from the tap.
+Singapore tap water is safe to drink straight from the tap.
 PUB runs over 500,000 tests a year, and the water consistently meets WHO drinking-water guidelines.
-We've written a full breakdown of Singapore tap water quality if you want the details.
+A full breakdown of Singapore tap water quality covers the details.

 The Five Types of Water Filter